snacktavish/TreeUpdatingComparison/TreeUpdating.md

 **Q** *Do any of these lineages have known anti-microbial resistance genes?*

-The new sequence data and alignment to update are in the folder `extensiphy/neisseria_demo`
+The new sequence data and alignment to update are in the folder `extensiphy/Neisseria_demo`
 ```
-    cd neisseria_demo
+    cd Neisseria_demo
 ```

 (If you are are not running this on the MOLE virtual machines, you can download the data from LINK and extract it)